You know what a PT mill is like:

 1. Get Comfortable With an Uncomfortable Paradigm: Entrepreneurism

 When you can vest more energy into each client experience, you create a richer and more positive environment for each client to have their victories.
-I ask that our clinicians really listen to each client's story.
-Carefully pick through their monologues and uncover relevant clues that will guide your care.
+I ask that our clinicians listen to each client's story.
+Carefully pick through their monologues and uncover relevant clues to guide your care.
 There is no boilerplate care in this scenario.
 There are no one-size-fits-all treatment approaches or exercise programs.
 This kind of care is delivered with a sure voice and a kind hand.

 When the opportunity to do more than the client expects arises, seize it!